-The minimum RAM for most of the programs is 8 GB, but we recommend 16 to 32 GB of RAM.
+The minimum RAM required is 16 GB, but we strongly recommend 32 GB of RAM.

 • In ARCH 363, Revit and Lumion recommend a similar range of RAM 16 GB up to 32 GB.
 RAM is relatively inexpensive and it helps tremendously in working with these graphic-intensive programs and large digital models.
-While you can often add RAM later on, this is one area that will make a difference in the speed and effectiveness of your computer and you might consider increasing the RAM up when you buy a computer.
+While you can often add RAM later on, this is one area that will make a difference in the speed and effectiveness of your computer and you might consider increasing the RAM when you buy a computer.